Bill number does not exist. Enter a vaild keyword.

 (3) The Environment and Transportation Committee.

-(ii) The Secretary may adopt conservation and management measures in separate proceedings and by separate regulations.
-Conservation and management measures adopted separately may include changes to those proposed or adopted in a fishery management plan and any additional measures necessary to carry out the adopted plan.
+2. Conservation and management measures adopted separately may include changes to those proposed or adopted in a fishery management plan or supplement and any additional measures necessary to carry out the adopted plan or supplement.

 (iii) The Secretary may not prohibit the use of pound net sites in the coastal bays that are registered with the Department as of January 1, 2000.

-(j) The provisions of this section do not apply to aquaculture activities in nontidal ponds, lakes, or impoundments in the State.
+(h) The provisions of this section do not apply to aquaculture activities in nontidal ponds, lakes, or impoundments in the State.

 Click to return on the top page